-In implementing its commitments to the Call to Action on Protection from Gender-Based Violence in Emergencies in 2022 Slovenia financially supported the International Committee of the Red Cross for Gender-Based Violence response in Nigeria and Afghanistan.
+In implementing its commitments to the Call to Action on Protection from Gender-Based Violence in Emergencies Slovenia financially supported the International Committee of the Red Cross for Gender-Based Violence response in Nigeria (in 2022 and 2023) and United Nations Population Fund - UNFPA in Afghanistan (in 2022).
+In addition, Slovenia contributed additional unearmarked resources to the International Committee of the Red Cross's Special Appeal: Sexual violence.